Buying solar panels for your home

 • It gets exported back to the grid

 If you have a battery, then excess solar energy can be stored in the battery rather than send it back to the grid.
-Understanding how this process works will help you to lower your electricity bills.
+Understanding how solar works will help you to lower your electricity bills.

 The infographic is titled 'How solar works in your home' and it shows: 1.
 Sun shining on solar panels to generate electricity, 2.
 Appliances using that electricity directly and 3.
 Any excess solar energy getting exported to the grid.
 It also shows how electricity is purchased from the grid when the solar panels are not generating electricity.

-When you use solar energy directly to power electrical appliances, we refer to this as self-consumption, you are using your own solar.
-If you pay 30c per kWh for electricity, then this is how much you will save when you use your own solar energy.
+Solar self-consumption is when you use solar energy directly to power your electrical appliances.
+If you pay 33c per kWh for electricity, then this is how much you will effectively save when you use your own solar electricity.

 Further reading: How to use your solar panels for maximum savings.